My Al Capone Museum | home

 For comparison.
-Left to right; FDR's car used before and after infamy speech, Al Capone's known verified 1928 V8 Cadillac at the Niagara Fall Auto museum and a another supposed Capone rebuilt 1931 V16 armoured Cadillac verified by Capone friend and cell mate Morris "Red" Rudensky (See bottom of page).
+Left to right; FDR's car used before and after infamy speech, Al Capone's supposed 1928 V8 Cadillac at the Niagara Fall Auto museum and a another supposed Capone rebuilt 1931 V16 armoured Cadillac verified by Capone friend and cell mate Morris "Red" Rudensky (See bottom of page).
 Rudensky was notorious at stretching the truth.

-2) In 1939, Capone had just left prison and had the mind of a 13 year old, so the angle that the Cadillac was probably a later model than that of 1928 is unfounded.
-Capone was in prison from 1932 to 1939, was financially strapped and was in no position to purchase any armoured Cadillacs while incarcerated.
+In 1939, Capone had just left prison and had the mind of a 13 year old, so the angle that the Cadillac was probably a later model than that of 1928 is unfounded.
+Al Capone was in prison from 1932 to 1939, was financially strapped and was in no position to purchase any armoured Cadillacs while incarcerated.
 As a matter of fact, his two new cars were repossessed by Emil Denemark for non payment when he was hauled off to jail.

-4) In 1933, the real 1928 Capone Cadillac mentioned for this FDR story was sold and shipped to England and didn't return until 1958.
+4) In 1933, the 1928 Capone Cadillac mentioned for this FDR story was sold and shipped to England and didn't return until 1958.
 It went to the new owner who ran an amusement park overseas.
 After U.S. pressure to stop glorifying gangsters, the owner soon tired of the car and sold the Cadillac to dance hall owner Tony Stuart.
 If the U.S. Government was pressuring Britain to stop glorifying gangsters with display of the Capone car then why would the U.S. Government condone the President riding in any known gangster car?
 This would defy any logic.
-Also, you would think since the President was constantly eyed upon, this by the press and public that someone would have a taken a photo of him in or near Al Capone's famous car.
+Also, you would think since the President was constantly eyed upon, this by the press and public that someone would have a taken a photo of him in or near any of Al Capone's autos.

-5) Nobody at the Franklin D. Roosevelt Library has any photos or documents showing that the 1928 Capone Cadillac was ever used by FDR.
-They claim this was made up by Michael Reilly.
+5) Nobody at the Franklin D. Roosevelt Library has any photos or documents showing that the 1928 Capone Cadillac supposedly connected to Capone was ever used by FDR.
+They claim this was made up entirely by Michael Reilly.

-Capone's 1928 Cadillac being loaded up and shipped to England 1933.
+Capone's supposed 1928 Cadillac being loaded up and shipped to England in 1933.

 (Photo New York Daily News)